swyxio/ai-notes/Monthly Notes/Jan 2024 notes.md

 - [Mixtral-medium](https://twitter.com/lmsysorg/status/1745061423724875891?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1745061423724875891%7Ctwgr%5E58a43f98e08b74e94594e238390ee283b99e9430%7Ctwcon%5Es1_c10&ref_url=https%3A%2F%2Fspacesdashboard.com%2Fspace%2F1YpKkwDbXPrKj%2Fvirtual-grass-touching-not-recorded) has now beat Claude and is second only to GPT4 on LMSys
 - Surya - [mutlilingual text line detection model](https://x.com/vikparuchuri/status/1745876562371903790?s=46&t=90xQ8sGy63D2OtiaoGJuww)
 	- Text detection is step 1 in building a GPU-accelerated OCR model that is more accurate than tesseract.
 Step 2 is to build the text recognition system - I'll be working on that in the next couple of weeks.
+	- related: [Vision Grid Transformer](https://github.com/AlibabaResearch/AdvancedLiterateMachinery/tree/main/DocumentUnderstanding/VGT): a two-stream multi-modal Vision Grid Transformer for document layout analysis, in which Grid Transformer (GiT) is proposed and pre-trained for 2D token-level and segment-level semantic understanding.
+By fully leveraging multi-modal information and exploiting pre-training techniques to learn better representation, VGT achieves highly competitive scores in the DLA task, and significantly outperforms the previous state-of-the-arts.
 - [Hourglass Diffusion Transformers](https://twitter.com/iScienceLuvr/status/1749624496770973816) -
 	- We introduce a new transformer backbone for diffusion models that can directly generate megapixel images without the need for multiple stages like latent diffusion.
 	- O(n) complexity of UNet, but parameter-scalability of transformers.